open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 amount of randomness needed per trace context is limited.
 A consistent sampling decision is accomplished by propagating a specific random variable denoted `r`.
-The random variable is a described by a discrete geometric distribution having shape parameter `1/2`, listed
+The random variable is a described by a geometric distribution having shape parameter `1/2`, listed below:
-below:

 | `r` Value | Selection Probability |
 | ---------------- | --------------------- |